Little Linford Wood

 Know before you go

-Parking informationOn the B526 north from Newport Pagnell, take road on left to Haversham.
-After 0.5 miles take private road on right (look for small badger sign on edge of track); if farm gate is closed please park nearby.
-Drive slowly for 1 mile on farm track to car park.
+Parking informationOn B526 north from Newport Pagnell, take road on left to Haversham.
+After 0.5miles take private road on right (look for small badger sign); if farm gate is closed please park nearby.
+Drive slowly for 1 mile on farm track to car park - locked at dusk.

 Flat; muddy when wet; bumpy in places; several short bridge; benches, gates on some entrances.